openstax/cnxml/textbook-html/docs/_content.rng.md

 ## Content.FootnoteNumber

 This defines Footnote number that appears in the content.
-It is matched with an item in Content.FootnoteRefs
+It is matched with an item in Structure.Page.FootnoteRefs

 `<sup data-type="footnote-number">`